blazewebart/yandexkassa/README.md

 [Yandex Kassa Developers Api](https://kassa.yandex.ru/developers/api)

-**2) For working Yandex Kassa should add The Yandex.Checkout API PHP Client Library to Codeigniter in vendor folder.**
+**2) For working Yandex Kassa should add The Yandex.Checkout API PHP Client Library to Codeigniter to vendor folder.**

 [The Yandex.Checkout API PHP Client Library](https://github.com/yandex-money/yandex-checkout-sdk-php.git)

 **3) Include Codeigniter Class.**

-  Create peyment in Yandex Kassa and save data to log and/or to database
+  Create payment and send data to Yandex Kassa then save data to log and/or to database

   load library
   ```php